 We arrived at Kaltag in the middle of the night.
 No one was in sight, so I went searching for a checker.
 I was standing just inside a nearby house when I heard screeching and yelps of a dogfight.
 I ran to my team, but by then, the damage was done.
-Some loose village dogs didn't like my dogs encroaching on their territory, so they attacked.
-I'm not sure if they went after Alaska or if he defended the team but Alaska bore the brunt, and he paid dearly.
+Some loose village dogs didn't like my team encroaching on their territory, so they attacked.
+I'm not sure if they went after Alaska or if he defended the team, but Alaska bore the brunt, and he paid dearly.

-I couldn’t take the pain of seeing him, so I covered my face with my parka hood and aimed my team for Unalakleet, 100 miles away, with the command "hike."
+My sadness was too much, so I covered my face with my parka hood and aimed my team for Unalakleet, 100 miles away, with the command "hike."
 We were leaving behind the anchor of the team and a good friend.
 All the dogs and I felt the loss.
 Oddly, our reunion would be much sooner than I could have imagined.

 When we arrived in Unalakleet, I went to a home for some warmth and food.
-After feeding my team, I went inside to one of the best bowls of chili I’ve ever eaten.
+After feeding my team, I went inside to one of the best bowls of chili I'd ever eaten.
 I was savoring the flavor when we heard a knock at the door.
 The girl at the door was kind enough to tell me that one of my dogs had broken free.
 I went outside and counted my dogs – all were accounted for.
 I followed the girl around the corner to the official checker station to try and figure out what she could mean about "a dog with my team number on its collar."

 ***If you're looking for a church home that aims to help you discover your purpose, encourage you along the journey and challenge you to never settle for too little, come visit 180 Chicago.